 Designing, implementing, monitoring or maintaining internal control.

+Providing Advice and Recommendations to Assist Management

-600.7 A4 Providing advice and recommendations to assist the management of an audit client in discharging its responsibilities is not assuming a management responsibility.
-(Ref: Para.
-R600.7 to 600.7 A3).
+400.14 A1 Provided that the firm or network firm is satisfied that client management makes all judgments and decisions that are the responsibility of management, firms and network firms might the provisions of advice and recommendations to assist the management of an audit client in discharging its responsibilities is not assuming a management responsibility.
+For example, a firm or network firm might provide advice and recommendations when providing a non-assurance service to an audit client.
+In such circumstances, the requirements in Section 600 apply.

-R600.8 To avoid assuming a management responsibility when providing any non-assurance service to an audit client, the firm shall be satisfied that client management makes all judgments and decisions that are the proper responsibility of management.
-This includes ensuring that the client’s management:
+R400.15 To be satisfied that client management makes all judgments and decisions that are the responsibility of management, when providing advice and recommendation to the management, the firm or network form shall ensure that the audit client's management:

 (a) Designates an individual who possesses suitable skill, knowledge and experience to be responsible at all times for the client’s decisions and to oversee the services.
-Such an individual, preferably within senior management, would understand:
+While, the individual is not required to possess the expertise to perform or re-perform the service, the individual, preferably within senior management, would need to understand:

 (i) The objectives, nature and results of the services; and